 Myalgic Encephalomyelitis (ME), commonly known as Chronic Fatigue Syndrome (CFS) or ME/CFS, is a devastating multi-system disease that causes dysfunction of the neurological, immune, endocrine and energy metabolism systems.

 It often follows an infection and leaves 75% of those affected unable to work and 25% homebound are bedridden.
 An estimated 15-30 million people worldwide have ME.
 (Learn more)

 JENNIFER BREA, DIRECTOR AND PRODUCER

-Jennifer Brea is an independent documentary filmmaker based in Los Angeles and founder and director of Shella Films.
-She has an AB from Princeton University and was a PhD student at Harvard until a sudden illness left her bedridden.
+Jennifer Brea is an independent documentary filmmaker based in Los Angeles.
+She has an AB from Princeton University and was a PhD student at Harvard until sudden illness left her bedridden.
 In the aftermath, she rediscovered her first love, film.
 Her Sundance award-winning feature documentary, Unrest, has screened in over 30 countries and had its US national broadcast on PBS's Independent Lens.
 She is also co-creator of Unrest VR, winner of the Sheffield Doc/Fest Alternate Realities Award.
 An activist for people with disabilities and chronic illness, she co-founded a global advocacy network, #MEAction and is a TED Talker.

 Unrest, her film debut, was awarded a Special Jury Prize at the Paley Center for Media's DocPitch competition and is supported by the Harnisch Foundation, Chicken & Egg Pictures, BRITDOC's Good Pitch, the Tribeca Film Institute, the Fledgling Fund and the Sundance Institute. jenbrea.com, @jenbrea